MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-key-vault-setup.md

 ---
-title: Set up Key Vault for Linux VMs in Azure Resource Manager using the Azure CLI 2.0 | Microsoft Docs
+title: Set up Azure Key Vault for Linux VMs | Microsoft Docs
-description: How to set up Key Vault for use with an Azure Resource Manager virtual machine.
+description: How to set up Key Vault for use with an Azure Resource Manager virtual machine with the CLI 2.0.
 services: virtual-machines-linux
 documentationcenter: ''
 author: singhkays